hostinger/fireactions/README.md

 `<PREFIX>-<GROUP>-<FLAVOR>`

-Flavors are defined in the `flavors` section of the [configuration](./docs/configuration.md) file.
-The default flavor can be specified in the `default-flavor` option.
+Flavors and groups are defined in the `flavors` and `groups` section of the [configuration](./docs/configuration.md) file.
+The default flavor and group can be specified in the `default-flavor`, `default-group` options.

 ## Roadmap